Introduction

 Human impacts

 The most significant threats to the Dry Sclerophyll forest community and the individual species represented within it are fragmentation or degradation from urban and agricultural intensification.
-Actions such as land clearing and modifying of vegetation, altered fire and hydrological regimes, grazing pressure, competition or predation from introduced pests, disease, introduction of weed species and rising salinity have been identified as threatening processes.
+Actions such as land clearing and modifying of vegetation, altered fire and hydrological27 regimes, grazing pressure, competition or predation from introduced pests, disease, introduction of weed species and rising salinity28 have been identified as threatening processes.
 Climate change also threatens major potential changes.

 Human solutions